AnyChart/docs.anychart.com/Basic_Charts/Area_Chart.md

 The area chart emphasizes the magnitude of change over time and can be used to highlight the total value across a trend.
 For example, an area chart displaying profit over time can emphasize the total profit.

 This article explains how to create a basic Area chart as well as configure settings that are specific to the type.
-You can also see the table below to get a brief overview of the Area Chart's characteristics:
+You can also see the table below to get a brief overview of the Area chart's characteristics:

 <table border="1" class="seriesTABLE">
 <tr><th colspan=2>API</th></tr>